-- Fantasy Kitchen Sink: Unlike its film and animated adaptations, the Men in Black also monitors mutants, demons, and other paranormal creatures.
+- Fantasy Kitchen Sink: Unlike its film and animated adaptations, the Men in Black also monitors mutants, demons, and other paranormal creatures and activities.

 - Jerkass: K, which might surprise people who are only familiar with the films, making the acting of Tommy Lee Jones as a smoothing of the version seen in the comics.

 - Knight Templar

-- Short Runners: The original run was two volumes of three issues each volume.
+- Short-Runners: The original run was two volumes of three issues each volume.
 When The Movie came out, three more MIB comics were made - one a straight retelling of the film, one taking place between movies 1 and 2, and only one a continuation of Lowell Cunningham's original miniseries (Far Cry, more as The Remake).

 - The Men in Black: Duh.

-- What the Hell, Hero?: K all over.
+- Villain Protagonist: K all over.
 He neuralizes an entire street with abandon, leaves J to deal with a grieving mother and, in a later issue, brainwashes a neuralized hick into climbing a clock tower with a rifle, then committing suicide, on his 16th birthday.
 Why?
 "For insurance."
 All for the greater good, of course.